DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Control, transparency, quality

-Swiss Stem Cells Biotech (SSCB) is the only private biobank in Switzerland that manages the entire process – from processing to cryopreservation – in its own laboratories in Switzerland, accredited by FACT–NetCord for cord blood, and certified GMP for cord tissue and placenta.
+Swiss Stem Cells Biotech (SSCB) is the only private biobank in Switzerland that manages the entire process – from processing to cryopreservation – in its own laboratories in Switzerland, accredited by FACT–NetCord for cord blood, and GMP certified for cord tissue and placenta.

 Why Choose Swiss Stem Cells Biotech?